tf2mandeokyi/Suchijido2Minecraft/README.md

-# KVectorMap2Minecraft
+# Suchijido2Minecraft

-The mod that imports Korean National Geographic Data Map files (also known as "수치지도", which is made by [National Geographic Information Institute, 국토지리정보원](https://www.ngii.go.kr/)) to Minecraft, using the world's Terra++ projection, for [Build the Earth](https://buildtheearth.net) project.
+The mod that imports Korean National Geographic Data Map files (also known as "수치지도" made by [National Geographic Information Institute, 국토지리정보원](https://www.ngii.go.kr/)) to Minecraft for [Build the Earth](https://buildtheearth.net) project.

 ## Info
 ### Required mods